ept/blog/src/_posts/2008-06-10-hermann-bondi-arrogance-of-certainty.md

 Recently I was looking for the article again and searched for it on Google.
 To my great surprise, I couldn't find any trace of it, let alone the whole text.
 Therefore I want to re-publish it here so that others may find it online in future.
-Unfortunately I have no idea where and when it was originally published -- all I have is a crumpled photocopy of a photocopy of a newspaper cutting.
-If you have any further information, please let me know.
+I believe it was originally published on 20 May 1991 in The Times (London, England), and later republished several times.
+(Thank you to John E Harris for tracking down the reference.)

 I neither fully agree or disagree with this article, but I think it is well worth reading.
 Without any further comment, here it is.